Common Laundry Mistakes and How to Avoid Them!

 For the dryer, clean the machine regularly as recommended by the manufacturer.
 Remove the lint screen or filter and scrub the lint off with a brush.

-These are some poor practices that might affect the laundry process, the quality of your clothing, and the life of your washing machine.
+These are some common mistakes that might affect the laundry process, the quality of your clothing, and the life of your washing machine.

 If you use Laundry Unlimited’s modern laundromat, there are professional assistants at hand to help.
 At Laundry Unlimited, you get a new level of laundry experience in a safe, clean, and stylish setting.
 Visit our store to experience the next age of laundry service in North Carolina.